rfleming128/fegs/README.md

 <a name="Player+startTurn"></a>

 ### player.startTurn()
 Starts players turn.
-Will call any turn functions for the current player state.
+Will call the start turn functions for the current player state.

 **Kind**: instance method of [<code>Player</code>](#Player)
 **Todo**